 The biotechnology and pharmaceutical industries, and the immuno-oncology subsector, are characterized by rapid evolution of technologies, fierce competition and strong defense of intellectual property.
 A wide variety of institutions, including large pharmaceutical companies, specialty biotechnology companies, academic research departments and public and private research institutions, are actively developing potentially competitive products and technologies.
-We face substantial competition from biotechnology and pharmaceutical companies developing products in immuno-oncology and in our lead indications.
-They generally fall within the following categories:
+We face substantial competition from biotechnology and pharmaceutical companies developing immuno-oncology products.

-- diversified immuno-oncology: AstraZeneca PLC, Amgen Inc., Bristol-Myers Squibb Company, Celgene Corporation, Eli Lilly and Company, GlaxoSmithKline plc, Incyte Corporation, Janssen Pharmaceuticals, Novartis AG, Pfizer Inc., Roche Holding Ltd, and Sanofi SA; - Listeria-based technology: Advaxis, Inc.; - STING-pathway technology: Merck & Co., Inc.; and - B-select technology (anti-APRIL): Visterra, Inc.
+Our competitors in the field of diversified immuno-oncology include: AstraZeneca PLC, Amgen Inc, Bristol-Myers Squibb Company, Celgene Corporation, Eli Lilly and Company, GlaxoSmithKline plc, Incyte Corporation, Janssen Pharmaceuticals, Merck & Co., Novartis AG, Pfizer Inc., Roche Holding Ltd, and Sanofi SA.
+Our competitors in STING-pathway technology include Merck & Co., Inc. and Spring Bank Pharmaceuticals; and for anti-APRIL include Visterra, Inc.; and for pLADD include Advaxis, Inc.; and for anti-CTLA-4 include Bristol-Myers Squibb Company, respectively.
 While we believe that our product candidates, technology, knowledge and experience provide us with competitive advantages, we face competition from established and emerging pharmaceutical and biotechnology companies, among others.
 Any product candidates that we successfully develop and commercialize will compete with existing and new therapies that may become available in the future.
 The availability of reimbursement from government and other third-party payors will also significantly affect the pricing and competitiveness of our products.